Non-invertible duality defect and non-commutative fusion algebra: Introduction and summary

 The rest of the paper is organized as follows.
 In section \ref{sec: general theory}, we describe our method to construct non-invertible symmetries from the half-space gauging in arbitrary even dimensions.
 In particular, we give a detailed explanation of each step from the diagonal gauging to the rotation and the rescaling of the charge lattice, to the duality.
 In section \ref{sec:Example in two dimensions: $c=2$ bosonic torus CFT}, we discuss the non-invertible symmetries in $c=2$ bosonic torus CFT.
 In section \ref{subsubsec: self-duality condition}, we derive the self-duality condition \eqref{eq: self-duality condition intro}, and show that the solution corresponds to the CM point.
-Also, we derive the condition \eqref{eq: promoting condition} for promoting the CM point to the RCFT.
+We also show that the non-invertible symmetry associated with the diagonal gauging $(\BZ^{[0]}_{2N'})_{\text{diag}}$ becomes emergent at the {\it irrational} CFT point.
 In section \ref{subsec: Duality defect}, we construct the duality defect action \eqref{eq: defect action duality intro}, and describe various aspects of the duality defect e.g., the boundary condition on the defect, topological property, and the orientation reversion.
 In section \ref{sec:Fusion rules}, we elucidate the precise definition of the dressed duality defect $\widehat{\CD}_{s_1 , s_2}$ and discuss the fusion algebra.
 In section \ref{sec: Example in four dimensions}, we consider the pure U(1)$\times$U(1) gauge theory in four dimensions and explain that the non-invertible symmetries from the half-space gauging from the diagonal gauging can be constructed in a very similar manner to the two-dimensions.
 Furthermore, we show that the resulting fusion algebra is also non-commutative, and end with giving an open question on our fusion algebra.
 In section \ref{sec: conclusion and discussion}, we briefly summarize this paper and discuss the future directions.
 In appendix \ref{sec: derivation of fusion algebra}, we derive some selected fusion rules, skipped in the main text.